amarell/amarell-discord-bot/Readme.md

 - `-hs` - starts a new game of hangman.

+- `-ts` - starts a new trivia question

 - `-define {length}` - defines the provided word using definitions by Merriam Webster's dictionary.

 - `-generate_password {length}` - generates a sequence of random ASCII characters with the provided length